bbrewington/docs.getdbt.com/website/blog/2024-12-22-wish-i-had-a-control-plane-for-my-renovation.md

 - Inspectors flagged issues that were often too late to fix without extra costs or delays.
 - On top of all this, I also don't speak "builder".

-So what should have been quick, collaborative conversations turned into drawn-out processes because there was no unified system to keep everyone on the same page.
+So what should have been quick and collaborative conversations, turned into drawn-out processes because there was no unified system to keep everyone on the same page.

 ## In many ways, this mirrors how data pipelines operate